Bugs5382/fastify-rabbitmq/README.md

 # fastify-rabbitmq
 A Fastify RabbitMQ Plugin Developed in Pure TypeScript.
 Providing a lot more expandability on the ```amqplib``` package and RabbitMQ functionally.

+Note: This NPM package is still going development so things will break.
+Review the issues list for on going development work.

 ## Install
 ```
 npm i fastify-rabbitmq